EStreetRockets/EStreet-Rocket3x/README.md

 # EStreet-Rocket3x
 Ziegler Launch System is a a small mod that adds a replica of Astra's Rocket 3.x launch vehicle to Kerbal Space Program, made through a collaboration between Beale and EStreetRockets.
 It can be used to launch small satellites and cubesats.
-It includes 6 parts: a cluster of 5 first stage "Delphin" engines, the first stage fuel tank, SAF fairing and interstage, a small decoupler, the second stage, and the seconds stage engine, "ether".

 ----